SolamateanTehCoder/SolamateanTehCoder/README.md

 - 👋 Hi, I’m @SolamateanTehCoder
-- 👀 I’m interested in HTML, JS, Python and Scratch
+- 👀 I’m interested in HTML, JS, Python, and Scratch
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://scratch.mit.edu/users/HerculeanCodes/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...

 <!---
 SolamateanTehCoder/SolamateanTehCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.